9 Warning Signs You Can’t Afford to Stay Retired

 Nenad/Adobe mature man looking at store receipt after shopping

-Decades ago, when you first started saving for retirement, there was no way you could have anticipated the extreme ups and downs of the last few years, from the COVID-19 pandemic to the war in Ukraine.
+Decades ago, when you first started saving for retirement, there was no way you could have anticipated the extreme ups and downs of the last few years.

-Pro tip: If inflation is pinching your budget, explore ways to cut your grocery costs to free up more cash for day-to-day expenses.
+Pro tip: If inflation is pinching your budget, explore ways to save money on groceries to free up more cash for day-to-day expenses.

 Bottom line